-Almost 1 in 4 children across Scotland are officially recognised as living in poverty.
+More than 1 in 4 children across Scotland are officially recognised as living in poverty on opportunities at school and feeling different, excluded and unhappy.

 Insufficient household income can mean that some children and young people don't have the resources needed for school and can't easily afford to take part in school activities which cost money.
-This can put them at risk of missing out on opportunities at school and feeling different, excluded and unhappy.
+This can put them at risk of missing out